I’ve been thinking about the concept of self-confidence for a few years now. Mainly in the vein of “where can I get some more of that stuff?”

 I remember that sometimes to remind myself that unless someone out there wants me to fail, then maybe people are nicer than I thought.
 Sure, they may disagree with me, but they don’t dislike me.

 So work with me on avoiding absolutes.
-It might be time to ask yourself “Who’s they?” if you start blaming insecurities on
+It might be time to ask yourself “Who’s they?” if you start blaming insecurities on people, society, everyone, no one, men, women, the patriarchy, or whatever.

 And you know what?
 So what if there are people out there that don’t respect you or agree with you.
 Are they really worth our time?
 Is it worth my energy to please someone who doesn’t know me, or like me or never has my best interests at heart?